๐Ÿ“– Hyperefficient by Mithu Storoni

 After reading Hyperefficient, I began experimenting with my own rhythms:

-Creative Mornings: I now dedicate my mornings to creative work, like writing or brainstorming, before having coffee.
+• Creative Mornings: After running a personal experiment, I now dedicate my mornings to creative work, like writing or brainstorming, before having coffee.
 This slow start helps me unlock new ideas.

 These adjustments have not only improved my focus but also made my work feel more aligned and enjoyable.